RestAuth/RestAuthClient/doc/install/from-source.rst

 +++++++++++++++++

 You can download official releases of RestAuthClient `here <https://python.restauth.net/download>`_.
-The latest release is version 0.5.0.
+The latest release is version |latest-release|.

 .. _install_from-source_installation: